-Any mistakes connected to the broken compatibility of the text, images and indents provoke bad readability of the page.
+Any mistakes connected to the broken compatibility of the text, images, and indents provoke bad readability of the page.
 This leads to the violation of user expectations.
 That’s why front-ender should know basic design postulates or work with the literate designer.

 Convenient connections between different pages make surfing through the web-site simple and comfortable, but lots of front-end software engineers infringe on this requirement.
 It’s a bad influence on SEO.
 Therefore, front-enders should take the structure into account.
 Also, they must inform designers about all pages and their connections.
 It’s fruitful for the final product.

-Our experience with startups and enterprise development proves importance of cooperation and our teams and clients get many advantages of this synergy:
+Our experience with startups and enterprise development proves the importance of cooperation and our teams and clients get many advantages of this synergy: